mvolkmann/blog/src/webassembly.md

 The ssvmup tool was inspired by wasm-pack and has explicit support for Deno.
 Also see the support for Rust in the
 {% aTargetBlank "https://parceljs.org/rust.html", "Parcel bundler" %}!

+## Rust With Numbers

+Rust functions that only use numbers can be compiled to WASM and called from JavaScript without using tools like wasm-pack or wasm-bindgen.

+## Rust With More Types

+The wasm-bindgen crate makes it possible to compile Rust functions that use non-numeric types to WASM.

+TODO: Demonstrate passing a custom Rust struct and a Rust Vector.

+## Calling JavaScript functions from Rust

+call JS from Rust (builtins like alert and console.log and also custom functions)

+## Linear Memory

+"Linear memory" can be used to share data across programming languages without the overhead of copying values.
+Linear memory is also used by libraries such as wasm-bindgen to enable passing non-numeric values to functions and returning non-numeric values from them.

 From {% aTargetBlank
 "https://rustwasm.github.io/book/game-of-life/implementing.html",